adil-rahman/sudoku-evolutionary-algorithm/README.md

 The puzzle should be in a format where:
 * Empty cells are full stops '.'
-* The character '!'is a semantic column separator
+* The character '!' is a semantic column separator
 *	The string '---!---!---' is a semantic row separator. <br>

 See `example.txt` for an example of a Sudoky puzzle.